Joanna KeelMay 22, 2024

 The more capable AI becomes, the more likely evolution is for the entire recruiting process.
 Recruiters could lean on AI for even more help with burdensome tasks, like setting reminders for interactions with candidates throughout the journey.
 If AI could notify recruiters of salary conversations, seek follow-up information on a specific topic, and communicate with candidates, it would streamline the experience and make it more efficient.

-With this technological evolution, the recruiter role can evolve into that of a strategic talent advisor — focused on closing talent faster, advising talent to reduce potential frustration, strategically implementing ethics management — while AI and automation take the burden off recruiters, build talent pools, identify best-fit candidates, and more.
+With this technological evolution, the recruiter role can evolve into that of a strategic talent advisor — focused on closing talent faster, advising talent to reduce potential frustration, and strategically implementing ethics management — while AI and automation take the burden off recruiters, build talent pools, identify best-fit candidates, and more.

 Resource: The Definitive Guide to Artificial Intelligence